 Situated opposite the Beacon of Hope sculpture in downtown Belfast, the location of Northern Ireland's hottest restaurant seems appropriate - and owners Alain Kerloc’h (former restaurant manager at Deanes Restaurant) and Stephen Toman (former head chef at James Street South) are to be congratulated on their vision and courage in introducing OX to the city.

 The concept - of simplicity, quality and accessibility, combined with a steadfast focus on seasonal local foods - is strong, original and confident, and it has generated huge excitement.
 The atmosphere is electric in the restaurant, which is partly down to the sense of anticipation among diners, but it's also that the room just works.
-The lighting is excellent and it's a wonderful venue when looking out over the river at night.
+The lighting is excellent and, whether in the ground floor restaurant or the first floor dining room which is especially suitable for groups, it's a wonderful venue when looking out over the river at night.

-The simple, modern dining room, designed by Oscar & Oscar, flows into the open kitchen where both front of house and chefs are all kitted out uniformly, a statement of intent, as - in the modern Scandinavian style - dishes coming out of the kitchen are placed on the table by the hand of both waiting staff and chefs, who are equally well versed in the ingredients on the plate and the ideas behind the dishes.
+The main restaurant is a simple, modern room; designed by Oscar & Oscar, it flows into the open kitchen where both front of house and chefs are all kitted out uniformly, a statement of intent, as - in the modern Scandinavian style - dishes coming out of the kitchen are placed on the table by the hand of both waiting staff and chefs, who are equally well versed in the ingredients on the plate and the ideas behind the dishes.

 OX describes itself simply as 'A restaurant with seasonal creativity’, and a short à la carte menu offering just six (extremely reasonably priced) dishes on each course is a model of pared down promise.

-Meat, fish and other ingredients, including foraged foods, are each afforded equal respect: two tasting menus are also offered and while one is the OX Menu of the Season (£45; £65 with wine pairing) the other, more unusually, is the OX Vegetable Menu (£40; £60 with wine pairing).
+Meat, fish and other ingredients, including foraged foods, are each afforded equal respect: two tasting menus are also offered and while one is the OX Menu of the Season (£45; £65 with wine pairing) the other, more unusually, is the OX Vegetable Menu (£40; £60 with wine pairing) and anyone seeking inspiration with vegetables will thrill to the creativity of this kitchen.

 While Stephen doesn't credit suppliers, the care taking with sourcing is very evident - as also is the originality of each dish, notably the vegetarian ones such as an unusual and innovative starter of milk curd with black radish, baked onion, galette and verbena (just £6.95) and a main course of pied de mouton, papperdelle, confit shallot, egg and Comt (£15.50), both of which offer a creative and deeply flavoursome combination of non-meat ingredients.